without Internet Explorer,

 Scandinavian Metal Attack is a five band split featuring uprising (at the time) artist from, where else, Scandinavia.
 One of the bands featured on Scandinavian Metal Attack is Bathory, which was more than enough to make me check this out, and I’m glad I did for this is one amazing split.

 Oz play very fast, fun, and catchy metal that is closer to hard rock in the line of Kiss.
 Their vocalist Tapani Anselm is really impressive.
-He doesn’t sound like anyone I've heard before, with his deep voice that bounces everywhere, and insanely catchy choruses.
-“Fire in the Brain” is loaded with fast melodic riffs, and the catchiest choruses on Scandinavian Metal Attack.
-The other track “Search Lights” is full of fast melodic riffs also, but it’s not as rememberable due to it not having catchy choruses.
+He doesn’t sound like anyone I've heard before with his deep voice that bounces everywhere and insanely catchy choruses.
+“Fire in the Brain” is loaded with fast melodic riffs and has the catchiest choruses on Scandinavian Metal Attack.
+The other track, “Search Lights”, is full of fast melodic riffs also, but it’s not as memorable due to it not having catchy choruses.

-Trash play simple hard rock with some catchy riffs, and great drumming.
+Trash play simple hard rock with some catchy riffs and great drumming.
 “Watch Out” is great with its catchy intro riff, hammering drums, and cool bridge section.
 “No More Rock Tonight” isn’t that good however, and its probably the worst track on Scandinavian Metal Attack.
-The track is too repetitive for my liking; a rather uninspired riff played over, and over with Tony Hellander not sounding as good as he does on “Watch Out.”
-His high notes are unpleasant, and it’s annoying to listen to him screaming at the top of his lungs.
-The Trash material sounds the loudest of all; Trash have the best production job out of all five acts.
-The hammering snare drum, and fiercely hit cymbals are always heard, with Tony Hellander and his Rob Halford like shrieks drowning everything out.
+The track is too repetitive for my liking; a rather uninspired riff played over and over with Tony Hellander not sounding as good as he does on “Watch Out”.
+His high notes are unpleasant and it’s annoying to listen to him screaming at the top of his lungs.
+The Trash material sounds the loudest of all and have the best production job out of all five acts.
+The hammering snare drum and fiercely hit cymbals are always heard, with Tony Hellander and his Rob Halford-like shrieks drowning everything out.
 It’s a bit of a disappointment how Trash could write something like “Watch Out” (one of the best on here), but then write something like “No More Rock Tonight.”